dham/classroom-tool/README.md

 subdirectory with the name of each file being `<github_username>.pdf`.

-Taking these screenshots requires the use of a browser to render the pages and so [`selenium`](https://www.selenium.dev/) (`pip install selenium`) is used to automate the process of: navigating to the correct web page, waiting for it to load and printing to a PDF.
+Taking these screenshots requires the use of a browser to render the pages and so [`selenium`](https://www.selenium.dev/) is used to automate the process of: navigating to the correct web page, waiting for it to load and printing to a PDF.
 At present only Google Chrome/Chromium (via [`chromedriver`](https://chromedriver.chromium.org/home)) is supported.

 Each time `--save-feedback` is passed a fresh browser instance is created